Supreeth26/samsung_riscv/README.md

 4. Compatibility: Works seamlessly with user programs compiled using the RISC-V toolchain.

-The below image is the reference to see that output is same for both the
+The below image is the reference to see that output is same for both usimg  gcc compiler and riscv compliler(spike).

 ![same op using gcc and spike](https://github.com/user-attachments/assets/528b2bd2-d949-4583-94bd-0419dec8d90f)